gamesbook/protograf/docs/source/core_shapes.rst

       It has the following properties based on the defaults:

-      - starts at lower-left corner of page defined by the margin
+      - starts at upper-left corner of page defined by the margin
       - has a default grid interval of ``1`` cm in both the x- and y-direction
 ===== ======